 We can rearrange this to give the string tension: F = 4f12LM.

 A further problem has to do with fret and bridge placement.
 When you press a string down at the twelfth fret, you increase its length.
 (Before you press it, the shortest distance between nut and bridge.
 Afterwards it is longer.)
 To lengthen it, you have increased its tension.
 Because of this, and also because of the bending effect at the end of the string, if the 12th fret were midway between nut and bridge, the interval would be greater than an octave.
 (You can check this experimentally on a fretless instrument.)
 Consequently, the distance from bridge to the 12th fret is greater than that from the nut to the 12th fret.
 The effect differs among strings.
-In some electric guitars, individual adjustment of the position of each bridge is possible.
+Some electric guitars have one bridge per string, and individual positioning of each bridge is possible.
 In other guitars, the bridge is placed at an angle.
 In a classical guitar, the straight simple bridge necessitates some compromise in tuning.
+Players can adjust the pitch of a note stopped on a fret by stretching or loosening the string with the stopping finger.

 There are further problems when strings get old.
 Where you finger them with the left hand, they pick up grease and become more massive (although they may also lose material where they rub on frets).
 They may also wear where you pick them.
 As the strings become inhomogeneous, the tuning gets successively worse.
 Washing them can help.